 Think about what it is you want to learn while interning.
 You might want to ask your supervisor or other employees what suggestions they have; things they've found important to know, or wished they had known early on in their career.
-This type of objective is most frequently used in the Cooperative Work Experience/Internship course.
+This type of objective is most frequently used in the Work Experience Education course.
 Remember, you want to increase your breadth of knowledge.

-Turning a current part time job into a cooperative work experience/intern position affords you the opportunity to use several types of learning objectives:
+Turning a current part time job into a work experience education position affords you the opportunity to use several types of learning objectives:

 New assignments.
-If you use your current part-time job as a cooperative work experience/internship, you will need to have new learning experiences that can be stated in objective form.
+If you use your current part-time job as a work experience education, you will need to have new learning experiences that can be stated in objective form.
 To assist you in writing your new objectives you might consider the requirements of the job that is currently a step above yours and what you need to learn in order to be promoted.